Skip to content

 Santo Niño Basilica is the oldest Roman Catholic church in the Philippines, built in 1565.
 The legend says that it was erected on the very spot where the Portuguese traveller Ferdinand Magellan found the image of Santo Niño de Cebú (Child Jesus).

 The architecture is a whimsical combination of Romanesque and neoclassical styles.
 The facade is decorated with carved elements such as a symbolic image of Christ and false columns.
 Inside, there is a museum devoted to the Christianisation of the Philippines.
-Some of the exhibits are religious works of art, church utensils, clerical garments, ancient bibles, manuscripts, and other artefacts.
+Some exhibits are religious works of art, church utensils, clerical garments, ancient bibles, manuscripts, and other artefacts.

 Puerto Princesa Underground River